Crypto Tax Services — Bugaboo Bookkeeping

 NFT purchases, sales, and royalties.
 Sales are capital events.
 Creator royalties are ordinary income.
 Cross-platform activity across OpenSea, Blur, and others consolidated.

 Celsius, BlockFi, Voyager, and FTX distributions.
-We calculate gain or loss on distributions, classify claim types, and document cost basis carryforward methodology.
+We calculate gain or loss, classify claim types, and document cost basis carryforward methodology.

 Records from 2017-2019 are frequently missing.
 We use blockchain explorers, on-chain data, and exchange archives to reconstruct history before defaulting to worst-case assumptions.